-North Pacific albacore mature at approximately five years of age, with size at 50% maturity in females estimated to be 87.5 cm FL, and maximum longevity is believed to be around 21 years (Ashida, et al. 2020; Wells, et al. 2013b).
-According to Bartoo and Foreman (1994) albacore in the North Pacific have the following size at age: 1 yr-35 cm, 2- 52 cm, 3- 65 cm, 4-76 cm, 5- 85 cm, 6- 93 cm FL.
+North Pacific albacore mature at approximately 5 years of age, with size at 50% maturity in females estimated to be 87.5 cm FL, and maximum longevity is believed to be around 21 years (Wells et al. 2013b, Ashida et al. 2020).
+According to Bartoo and Foreman (1994) albacore in the North Pacific have the following size at age: 1 yr-35 cm, 2-52 cm, 3-65 cm, 4-76 cm, 5-85 cm, 6-93 cm FL.

-Using the von Bertalanffy equation where a is age, k is the growth coefficient, t_0 is the theoretical age when size is zero, and $L\infty$ is asymptotic size.
+Using the von Bertalanffy equation where $\alpha$ is age, k is the growth coefficient, $t_0$ is the theoretical age when size is zero, and $L^{\infty}$ is asymptotic size.

-$L(a) = L\infty(1 - e^{-k(a - t0)})$
+$$L(a) = L \infty (1 - e^{-k(a - t0)})$$

-Xu, et al. (2016) estimated the following parameters for albacore: $L\infty = 111.6$ cm, K = .241 yr-1, and $t_0 = 0.047$ yr.
+Xu et al. (2016) estimated the following parameters for albacore: $L^{\infty}$ = 111.6 cm, K = .241 yr-1, and $t_0$ = 0.047 yr.

-Albacore are considered to feed opportunistically, with fish, squid, and crustaceans as the dominant prey.
+Albacore are considered to feed opportunistically, with fish, squid and crustaceans as the dominant prey.
 There have been multiple studies that have examined stomach contents demonstrating that while small schooling fish are overall dominant in diets, there is high variability in time and space.
-The most recent study by Nickels, et al. (2023) is the most comprehensive and compiled data from 3 regions across 13 years.
+The most recent study by Nickels et al. (2023) is the most comprehensive and compiled data from 3 regions across 13 years.

-Nickels, et al. (2023) found that important prey include northern anchovy, rockfishes (Sebastes spp.), boreal clubhook squid (Onychoteuthis borealijaponica), euphausiids (Order: Euphausiidae), and Amphipods (Order: Amphipoda), each contributing > 5% mean proportional abundance.
+Nickels et al. (2023) found that important prey include northern anchovy, rockfishes (Sebastes spp.), boreal clubhook squid (Onychoteuthis borealijaponica), Euphausiids (Order: Euphausiidae), and Amphipods (Order: Amphipoda), each contributing > 5% mean proportional abundance.
 Over time, diet variability mostly reflected changes in the relative importance of common prey species rather than the inclusion of novel prey.
 They found that albacore switch between generalist and specialist foraging strategies under different environmental conditions.
-Regional averages of the Biologically Effective Upwelling Transport Index (BEUTI), surface chlorophyll-a, and SST over the first six months of the year best explained diet variation.
+Regional averages of the Biologically Effective Upwelling Transport Index (BEUTI), surface chlorophyll-a, and sea surface temperature (SST) over the first six months of the year best explained diet variation.
 Low BEUTI was associated with specialization on northern anchovy, while higher BEUTI diets varied with region and SST.

-Muhling, et al. (2019) used catch logbook data and trawl survey records to investigate how juvenile albacore in the California Current use their oceanographic environment, and how their distributions overlap with the habitats of four key forage species.
+Muhling et al. (2019) used catch logbook data and trawl survey records to investigate how juvenile albacore in the California Current use their oceanographic environment, and how their distributions overlap with the habitats of four key forage species.
 They showed that northern anchovy and Pacific hake habitat are associated with productive coastal waters found more inshore of core juvenile albacore habitat, whereas Pacific sardine and boreal clubhook squid habitat overlaps more consistently with that of albacore.
 The prey consumed impacts the availability to fishers.

-There are two populations of albacore in the Pacific, one in the Northern Hemisphere and one in the Southern Hemisphere.
+There are two populations of albacore in the Pacific, one in the northern Hemisphere and one in the Southern Hemisphere.
 The albacore in the North Pacific are managed as one population (ISC 2020).

 Albacore have complex migration patterns based on life history stage.
-From the spawning grounds in the Central and Western Pacific, albacore recruit to the California Current region starting around two years of age.
-They return to forage each summer until they return to the spawning grounds in the Central Tropical Pacific at approximately five years of age.
-The largest migrations are undertaken by pre-adults, two to four years old.
+From the spawning grounds in the central and western Pacific, albacore recruit to the California Current region starting around 2 years of age.
+They return to forage each summer until they return to the spawning grounds in the Central Tropical Pacific at approximately 5 years of age.
+The largest migrations are undertaken by pre-adults, 2-4 years old.